 Not only is this the most educated way to find out if you have a male or female, but it is also the safest.
 You don’t run into the risk of harming or injuring your gecko.
 You also don’t risk them dropping their tail due to stress, which can wind up leading to infection and a slow healing process.

 Even if your curiosity strikes, you might not need to know whether or not you have a male or female.
 You can name your male gecko Ms. Frizzle and your female gecko Dr. Spock and it would be no worse for the wear.

-But if you’re asking because of potentially breeding or thinking of adding a cage mate, you must discover exactly what you have.
+But if you’re asking because of potential breeding or thinking of adding a cage mate, you must discover exactly what you have.
 If you can’t tell by visual cues, don’t hesitate to ask your vet.
 It’s better to be safe than sorry, and you want to keep everyone in your terrarium as safe as possible.

-Featured Image: BANK lloyd LIGHT, Shutterstock
+Featured Image Credit: BANK lloyd LIGHT, Shutterstock